13 Cost of Goods Sold (COGS) Statistics For eCommerce Stores

 Many businesses use COGS data to create accurate cost forecasting strategies, which helps them allocate resources efficiently.
 This approach prevents overspending and ensures marketing campaigns remain profitable.

 Reliable COGS figures also help marketing teams justify their budgets to leadership by demonstrating clear relationships between product costs and pricing decisions.
+Better data foundation means better business decisions across every department.

 13) COGS includes shipping and handling costs in some accounting methods